Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Conclusions

-In summary, to navigate qubit entanglement trajectories, we propose an RKKY-based platform, Fig. \ref{fig:sche}, in which two spin qubits, $A$ and $ B$, couple to a central spin qudit $C$ that induces an oscillatory spin polarization in the surrounding $e$; $e$ consists of either bulk electrons or surface electrons via the proximity effect.
-To quantify the distance to the entanglement--unentanglement boundary, the concurrence is extended to include negative values.
-The farther a system of qubits is from this boundary, the longer it takes to transition between entangled and unentangled states.
-When qubits experience exchange $J$ alternation around the node, the linearization (\ref{eq:Jrtlin}) serves as a good approximation, yielding an effective time-dependent Hamiltonian (\ref {eq:HoJt1}).
-The ETI (\ref{eq:It_gen}), with mapping the qubit spatial motion to dynamical exchange, acts as an effective "trajectory clock" that governs the state evolution via (\ref{eq:rhot}).
-With our interest placed on the spin-qubit entanglement rather than on the environmental qudit and conduction electrons, the orbital or spatial degrees of freedom are traced out, under which the form of the ETI-ruled evolution remains intact for any spin-independent $H_{o}$.
-In particular, when considering in-phase and anti-phase vibrations under a harmonic confinement potential, the ETI reduces to (\ref{eq:It}).
-To illustrate how the trajectory near the boundary can be manipulated by varying frequencies, the initial weighted DMs Eq. (\ref {eq:Bell_rho0}) associated with Bell states are utilized.
-These DMs generate snake ($T>T^{\ast }$), bouncing ($T=T^{\ast }$), and boundary-residing trajectories for mixed states (Fig. \ref{fig:mix_sbe}) and pure states (Fig. \ref{fig:pure_sbe}), as well as in Fig. \ref{fig:bstay_mixpure}.
-The ferromagnetic resonance can be avoided (Fig. \ref{fig:fre}), particularly when using selected realistic exchange values that yield the operating frequencies listed in Table \ref{tab:Tstar}; the corresponding ETI values are provided in Table \ref{tab:est_Tstar}.
-By allowing temporary stops at the nodes, entanglement pulse trains can be generated, with pulse separation controlled by the stop time, as shown in Fig. \ref{fig:pulse_mixpure}.
-A nonzero equal vibrational phase, $\phi =\phi ^{A}=\phi ^{B}$, produces asymmetric vertical shifts in the profile, while reversing its sign, $\phi \rightarrow -\phi $, results in a horizontal shift, as illustrated in Fig. \ref{fig:pshift_mixpure}.
+In conclusion, to navigate qubit entanglement trajectories, we propose an RKKY-based platform, Fig. \ref{fig:sche}, in which two spin qubits, $A$ and $ B$, couple to a central spin qudit $C$ that induces an oscillatory spin polarization in the surrounding conduction electrons.
+To quantify the deviation from the entanglement-separability boundary, the concurrence is extended to include negative values; this extension enables a unified description of boundary-crossing dynamics.
+For qubits experiencing alternating exchange $J$ around the node, the linearization (\ref{eq:Jrtlin} ) captures the relevant dynamics, yielding an effective time-dependent Hamiltonian (\ref{eq:HoJt1}).
+The qubit spatial motion is mapped onto the ETI through the time dependence of the exchange interaction.
+The ETI (\ref {eq:It_gen}), obtained by integrating the time-dependent exchange, acts as a single experimentally accessible control variable that parameterizes the state evolution via (\ref{eq:varrhot}).
+With our interest placed on the spin-qubit entanglement rather than on the environmental qudit and conduction electrons, the orbital or spatial degrees of freedom are traced out, preserving the form of the ETI-ruled evolution for any spin-independent $H_{o}$.